 Other networks offer the chance to use your regular data allowance for limited periods of time in selected countries, regardless of whether or not they’re in the EU – the best advice is to check the charges and allowances carefully before travelling.

-For most people visiting Sweden from outside the EU or staying for a week or more, getting a Swedish sim will almost certainly be the cheapest option.
-Note that for a new sim to work, your phone will have to be unlocked.
+For most people visiting Sweden from outside the EU or staying for a week or more, getting a Swedish sim will almost certainly be the cheapest option – but don’t dismiss alternative options like this device that gives you unlimited wifi for a set number of days.

 So, what are the options?